Universal Single-Server Blind Quantum Computation for Classical Clients

-We propose the single-server BQC protocol where Alice can perform her quantum computation on one quantum server Bob and keep her input, output and algorithm private.
-Alice does not need any quantum power, such as quantum memory, performing SWAP gate, or the ability to generate any quantum state, what she need is to be capable of getting access to quantum channel.
-Suppose that Alice wants to perform the same quantum computation as that in the three BQC protocols reviewed above.
-The protocol can be depicted in steps as follows (see also Fig.~\ref{fig}).
+Based on the previous works, we propose a single-server BQC protocol where Alice can perform her quantum computation on one quantum server Bob and keep her input, output and algorithm private.
+Alice does not need any quantum power, such as owning quantum memory, performing SWAP gate, or generating any quantum state.
+What she need is to be capable of getting access to quantum channel.
+The steps are described as follows (see also Fig.~\ref{fig3}).